 Some time ago we wrote about the process of building Nortal Technology Radar.
-Today we’d like to share the radar itself.
+Today we'd like to share the radar itself.
 While reading this, please keep in mind that our technology radar is an opinionated view of our developers.
 This should not be studied as a research or considered as Nortal’s official point of view.
-The radar itself can be found here and we have brought out some highlights for your convenience as follows:

 Test to Trust technique is closely related to continuous deployment.
 In principle you should have complete trust in your test automation so you could release at any time the build is green.
 This does not necessarily mean very high test coverage but rather understanding the other quality measures that are in place and adjusting the level of testing based on that.